JoToSystems/SX1302_UDP_Packet_Forwarder/README.md

 Issue 1 - to control the "temp" data element

-  To next elements enables or disables sending "temp" data element in "stat" datagram" */ If following line is missing the default value is true and the temp variable is included in the stat datagram */ To send temperature data element set the following to true, to prevent sending the "temp" set the following to false  */
+  The "temp" data element in "stat" datagram" can be included or excluded.
+  If following line is missing the default value is true and the temp variable is included in the stat datagram To send temperature data element set the following to true.
+  Too prevent sending the "temp" set the following to false.

   "temperature_active":false,